 Marlon F. Levy, M.D.

-Interim Senior Vice President, VCU Health Sciences and Interim CEO, VCU Health System
+Senior Vice President, VCU Health Sciences and CEO, VCU Health System

-Marlon F. Levy, M.D., is the Interim Senior Vice President for Health Sciences at Virginia Commonwealth University and the Interim CEO of the VCU Health System.
+Marlon F. Levy, M.D., is the Senior Vice President for Health Sciences at Virginia Commonwealth University and CEO of the VCU Health System.

 Dr. Levy is an abdominal multi-organ (liver, pancreas, kidney, islet cell) transplant surgeon.
 He is chair of the Division of Transplant Surgery at VCU Health and director of the VCU Health Hume-Lee Transplant Center.
 Dr. Levy oversees kidney, liver, pancreatic and islet cell transplantation; live donor and pediatric transplantation; an advanced liver cancer surgery program; a vascular/dialysis access program; and shared administrative oversight of heart transplant and mechanical circulatory support programs.
 He also holds the David M. Hume Endowed Professor and